Get Approved for up to $35,000 in 3 minutes

 • WCB Payments

-Taxes for those who are self-employed can be much more complex than just your normal T4.
+Taxes for those who are self-employed can be much more complex than just a normal T4.
 This is mainly because you aren’t paying taxes monthly off of your paychecks(payroll taxes).
 You are receiving your full income and then need to pay your taxes in one lump sum.

-When it comes to self-employment, though, there are plenty of write-offs, also referred to as tax deductions, you are allowed to claim in order to ease your tax bill.
 What these write-offs are depends on your business and its logistics.
 You are allowed to write off any purchases you made in order for your business to run, as well as any bills that occur that also pertain directly to your business.
-The specifics can get tricky, though, which is where a professional accountant can help you make the right deductions using the Canadian tax system since there are various deductions available.
+The specifics can get tricky, though, which is where a professional accountant can help you make the right deductions using the Canadian tax system, since there are various deductions available.

 Taxes and RRSPs

 Claiming your RRSPs on your taxes is a great way to get a tax break while saving for retirement or a home.
 You do not pay taxes on these unless you pull the money out before you retire or purchase a home.
-If you use the funds as a down payment on your first home, you have around 15 years to pay the money back to your RRSP.
-If you take the funds out not for this reason or don’t pay the money back in time, you are charged a penalty that is called a withholding tax.
+If you use the funds as a down payment on your first home, you have around 15 years to pay the money back into your RRSP.
+If you take the funds out for this reason or don’t pay the money back in time, you are charged a penalty that is called a withholding tax.

 Alternatively, taxes can reduce your total tax bill for the tax year as well.
 This happens when you claim your RRSP contributions.
 Since you don’t pay tax on RRSP contributions until they’re taken out, you’ll receive the tax you paid on any RRSP contributions as a tax refund or a deduction on your tax balance that’s also known as a tax credit.
 However, you will have to pay a penalty if you go above your RRSP contribution room.